BNY Mellon blames Sandy for lost revenue, reduced activity

-BOSTON BNY Mellon Corp (BK.N) warned on Thursday that it expected some loss of revenue and reduced business activity in the fourth quarter, blaming the snarls caused by Hurricane Sandy.
+BOSTON Nov 8 BNY Mellon Corp warned on Thursday that it expected some loss of revenue and reduced business activity in the fourth quarter, blaming the snarls caused by Hurricane Sandy.

 "However, we are unable to estimate the loss of revenue and storm-related costs at this time," BNY Mellon, the world's largest custody bank, said in a quarterly filing with U.S. regulators.